 How should libertarian parents and others behave toward children?
 Does the NAP apply to children?
 Should it?
 The NAP (Non Aggression Principle) is foremost in some formulations of libertarianism.
 It is supposed to govern most or all interactions among civilized people.
 It might be an expected characteristic of civilized behavior: don't initiate force against others;… Continue reading The NAP and children

-Back in the late 60s, I was in High School, and chose to write about the Vietnam War, which was still ongoing - it ended in 1975, with the fall of Saigon.
-In those days, I could say I leaned heavily libertarian, by instinct, but I hadn't yet read much, nor developed it much.
-So… Continue reading War and Loathing
+I chose to write about the Vietnam War in the late 60s, while it was still ongoing - it ended in 1975, with the fall of Saigon.
+In those days, I could say I leaned heavily libertarian by instinct, but I hadn't yet read much, nor developed my ideas.
+I went to the main branch… Continue reading War and Loathing

 There's a move afoot to open-source academic articles, of which I wholeheartedly approve.
 I recall a time when one could obtain a printed article from many universities simply by asking.
 Professors were delighted to spread the knowledge.
 Today, places such as http://doaj.org/ provide open access to articles, and I hope the trend expands.
 But I… Continue reading Open Source The Science